-Lucile Margaret Hartmann was born July 18th in Salisbury, Missouri, to Joseph and Angeline Hartmann.
-Sister Lucy, as we call her, is one of 12 children, seven boys and five girls.
+I was born in Salisbury, Missouri, to Joseph and Angeline Hartmann.
+I am one of 12 children, seven boys and five girls.
 Growing up on a 160-acre farm was a life filled with many chores: cooking, cleaning, and tending to the little children.
-Sister Lucy smiles at the happy memories of her childhood which included playing baseball every Sunday afternoon with the family.
-At age 19 she left the farm to attend Mount Saint Scholastica.
-She entered the convent in January 1959, and made final vows in 1962.
+I still smile at the happy memories of my childhood which included playing baseball every Sunday afternoon with the family.
+At age 19 I left the farm to attend Mount Saint Scholastica.
+I entered the convent in January 1959, and made final vows in 1962.

 After years of education and teaching I worked at the Religious Education office of the Denver Archdiocese.
 I then went to Benet Hill Academy where I cooked and baked for the sisters and the students.
 I later worked in the Benet Hill Center office, in the Development Office, shopped for groceries, and was in charge of renting space at the Center and sports center.
 I am the Benet Hill Academy alumnae expert, remembering our graduates by class year and maiden names.
 I am told that I have committed to memory more names, information, and shoe sizes of people who are affiliated with the Monastery than anyone!
 I still support the alumnae and their families with calls and emails, especially to offer comfort when a loved one dies.